Top

 Our Pittsburgh child custody lawyers have the experience to get you the custody agreement that you are entitled to.
 Protecting your child(ren)’s best interests is one of our greatest strengths as a law firm in Pittsburgh, Pennsylvania.

-Our lawyers strive to put children first in custody disputes and will do our best to deliver on that promise no matter what the situation.
+Our Pittsburgh child custody lawyers strive to put children first in custody disputes and will do our best to deliver on that promise no matter what the situation.

 To understand child custody in Pittsburgh, you need to understand the two different types: legal and physical.